 Joyce University does not guarantee transfer of credit into or out of Joyce University and/or into or out of other academic institutions.
-Transferability of credit is at the discretion of the receiving institution, and it is the student's responsibility to confirm whether credits will be accepted by another institution.
-It is highly recommended that students obtain confirmation that Joyce University will accept any credits earned at another college and/or should contact any other educational institutions they may attend to inquire directly about their Transfer of Credit policy.
+Transferability of credit is at the discretion of the receiving institution.
+It is the student's responsibility to confirm that Joyce University will accept any credits earned at another college, or whether any credits earned at Joyce University will be accepted by another institution.